News Report Technology

 O.XYZ Sets Sights On AGI With OCEAN And ORI, Integrating 100,000 Models Into Unified AI Platform

 Ahmad Shadid, founder of O.XYZ and IO, noted that the use of Cerebras’s advanced computing architecture played a key role in achieving such high performance.
 The Cerebras CS-3 chip, also known as the Wafer Scale Engine (WSE-3), integrates 900,000 AI-optimized cores and four trillion transistors onto a single chip, enabling scalable performance without the need for complex distributed programming typical of GPU-based systems.
-This architecture allows models ranging from one billion to 24 trillion parameters to run seamlessly without code modification, significantly reducing latency and improving overall efficiency.
+This architecture allowed models ranging from one billion to 24 trillion parameters to run seamlessly without code modification, reducing latency and improving overall efficiency.

+ORI represents a foundational step toward building an extensive AI library capable of supporting over 100,000 models.
 Comparable in concept to unified intelligence systems introduced by major AI developers, ORI will be capable of selecting and routing tasks among more than 100,000 open-source models in real time.
-The integration of ORI into the OCEAN platform is scheduled for spring 2025, positioning it as the central component of O.XYZ’s vision for multi-model intelligence, where users can access and interact with a wide range of AI capabilities through a single, cohesive environment.
+The evolution of OCEAN into ORI will position it as the central component of O.XYZ’s vision for multi-model intelligence, where users can access and interact with a wide range of AI capabilities through a single, cohesive environment.

 Disclaimer